nilanka76/Consumer-Complaint-Text-Classification/README.md

 # Consumer Complaint Text Classification
-**Please Read the python notebook for Detailed explanation of each code.**
+**Please Read the python notebook for detailed explanation of each code.**
 [Google Colab link](https://colab.research.google.com/drive/1e3V_PtcRTNgAODTgkQz9COWQ-KTsdv3i?usp=sharing)

 This repository contains a fine-tuned LinearSVC model and a Python colab notebook for training, evaluating, and deploying a text classification model for consumer complaints.
 The model's purpose is to categorize consumer complaints into specific product categories - ["Credit reporting, repair, or other", "Debt collection", "Consumer Loan", "Mortgage"].
 This README.md file provides comprehensive documentation, explaining the code's functionality, implementation, and usage.